shunkongcheung/typeorm-tutorial/README.md

 Implement function with [database](src/database) to learn about TypeORM `queryManager`.

+After implementing all the functions within `database`, you should be able to execute the CLI with `npm run start`.

-Go through `migrations` to learn how to create migrations with `queryRunner`.
+Go through [migrations](src/migrations) to learn how to create migrations with `queryRunner`.

+Go through [ormconfig.json](ormconfig.json) to learn about connections.